17 Best Sights in Upper East Side, New York City

 Adriano Castelli / Shutterstock

 Frank Lloyd Wright's landmark nautilus-like building is renowned as much for its famous architecture as for its superlative collection of modern and contemporary art and well-curated shows, some of which utilize the entire museum.
 Opened in 1959, shortly after Wright's death, the Guggenheim is acclaimed as one of the greatest buildings of the 20th century.
 Inside, under a 96-foot-high skylight, just over a quarter-mile long ramp spirals down past current exhibits.
-The museum has strong holdings of works by Vasily Kandinsky (over 150 paintings), Josef Albers, Pawel Althamer, Paul Klee, Marc Chagall, Pablo Picasso, and Robert Mapplethorpe.
+The museum has strong holdings of works by Vasily Kandinsky (over 150 paintings), René Magritte, Jeff Koons, Paul Klee, Marc Chagall, Francis Bacon, and Faith Ringold.
 In 2023, the museum hired its first associate curator of art and technology to promote artists working with technology.

-Wright's iconic design was criticized by some who believed that the distinctive building detracted from the art, but the spiraling layout allows artwork to be viewed from different angles and distances.
-On permanent display, the museum's Thannhauser Collection is made up primarily of works by French impressionists and postimpressionists Van Gogh, Degas, Cézanne, Renoir, and Manet.
+Wright's superior design was criticized by some who believed that the distinctive building detracted from the art, but the spiraling layout allows artwork to be viewed from different angles and distances.
+On permanent display, the museum's Thannhauser Collection is made up primarily of works by French Impressionists and Postimpressionists Van Gogh, Degas, Picasso, and Manet.
 Escape the crowded lobby by taking the elevator to the top and working your way down the spiral.
-The Cafe Rebay offers snacks, salads, and sandwiches, while the gift shop is near the main entrance.
+The Cafe Rebay offers snacks, salads, and sandwiches, while the gift shop is near the museum's exit.

 The Jewish Museum

-Housed in a circa 1908 French-Gothic, chateau-style mansion that was once the home of German-Jewish immigrant and businessman Felix Warburg, the Jewish Museum draws on an impressive collection of art and ceremonial objects to explore Jewish identity and culture over spanning more than 4,000 years.
-The wide-ranging artifacts include the world's largest collection of Hanukkah lamps, a 3rd-4th century Roman burial plaque, 20th-century sculpture by George Segal, and works by such artists as Camille Pissarro, Deborah Kass, Lee Krasner, and Kehinde Wiley.
-The museum's changing exhibitions are well curated and lively.
-Purchasing timed admission tickets in advance is recommended.
-The museum's gift shop carries Judaica, ceremonial objects and suggested gift ideas but it's closed on Saturdays.
+Housed in a circa-1908 French Gothic, chateau-style mansion that was once home to German-Jewish immigrant and businessman Felix Warburg, the Jewish Museum holds a collection of nearly 30,000 pieces of art and ceremonial objects that explore Jewish identity and culture for more than 4,000 years.
+The wide-ranging artifacts include almost 1,050 Hanukkah lamps, the world's largest collection; a 3rd-4th century Roman burial plaque, and a plaster model of George Segal's Holocaust sculpture, while works by artists such as Camille Pissarro, Deborah Kass, Lee Krasner, and Kehinde Wiley have appeared.
+It's suggested that visitors purchase timed admission tickets in advance.
+For hungry museumgoers, there's a new restaurant on-site: Lox at the Jewish Museum (closed weekends).
+Traditional Eastern European dishes are served; the Lox Five Ways entrée is a showstopper.
+The museum's gift shop carries Judaica, ceremonial objects, and suggested gifts, but it's closed on Saturday.

 1109 5th Ave., New York, NY, 10128, USA